berkleysayaka/DATA205-berkleysayaka/README.md

 6. Lender(Financial institution): Examining data by lender shows differences in the behaviors of different lender companies.

 # Summary
 Analyzing the CFPB's initiatives regarding mortgages using DynamicData is an important step towards strengthening consumer protection and contributing to the sound development of the mortgage market.
-It is hoped that, based on the results of the analysis, more effective consumer protection measures will be formulated and the transparency of the mortgage market will be increased.
+Based on the analysis's results, it is hoped that more effective consumer protection measures will be formulated and the transparency of the mortgage market will be increased.